 ‘Yes, she shouldn't be allowed to get away with it.’

 ‘Darling, how will that help you.
-It won't bring back your womb.’
+It won't turn the clock back.’

 ‘Will you come please.
 I need some support,’ she asked as they began to clear up the dishes.
 She could see Mike hesitating.
 He was looking for an excuse, she knew he hated doctors and avoided them at all costs.
 Feigning willingness, he asked,